quat1024/garden/garden/executive-function.md

 When I accomplish things, I feel good.
 Therefore, instead of spending time beating myself up because I haven't accomplished anything, I can spend the same time accomplishing a few things, safe in the knowledge that I will feel better about myself at the end of the day.

 When I finish a project right before it's due, I still feel stressed for some time after.
 When I finish a project days before it's due, I feel better over the same duration of time.
+If the project takes longer than expected, there's no need to rush.

+I don't always do this.
+I have submitted my fair share of projects at 11:59pm.
+But it is a motivator.

 ## Threshold